Greenworks Pro 60V Self-Propelled Lawn Mower Cuts More Than an Hour

 Greenworks Pro 60V Self-Propelled Lawn Mower Price

-The Greenworks Pro 60V 21-inch self-propelled lawn mower is available at The Home Depot.
-It comes as a kit with one 5.0Ah battery and a charger for $399, or with two 4.0Ah batteries for $509.
-It comes with a 4-year warranty on both the mower and the battery.
+The Greenworks Pro 60V 21-inch self-propelled lawn mower is available at Tractor Supply or direct from Greenworks.
+It comes as a kit with two 4.0Ah batteries and a dual-port rapid charger for $599.99 and has a 4-year warranty on both the mower and the battery.

 The Bottom Line

 Greenworks did a nice job with the design of their 21-inch self-propelled mower and it’s a good all-around option, though the wheel release when you’re backing up may be a frustration for some folks.
-If your lot is under a 1/4-acre, the 5.0Ah kit is really compelling for less than $400.
-If your lot is larger, step up to the 2 x 4.0Ah kit or possibly consider the 25-inch model.
+If your lot is in the 1/4 to 1/2 acre range, the 2 x 4.0Ah kit is a good fit.
+If you’re pushing toward the top of that range or just want to get done faster, consider the 25-inch model.

 Greenworks Pro 60V 21-inch Self-Propelled Lawn Mower Specifications